-In the contemporary fast paced business world, effective management is crucial towards the successful running of any company.
-This course aims at providing students with an understanding of the core issues surrounding the management of organisations and its human resources.
+This course aims at providing students with an understanding of the core issues surrounding the management of organisations and its human resources and presents an overview of theories, problems and issues in human resource management in organisations..
 Students will be introduced to the different concepts and theories which are vital towards effective management in these areas.
 Four key areas will be carefully examined in helping students develop a holistic perspective, including planning, organising, leading and controlling an organisation.
 Students will be encouraged to see how these are applicable in different dimensions and contexts.